Access Exclusive, Trusted HR News & Resources >>> New Professional Members Save $20 Today

 2017 limits for commuting, adoption and other benefits also announced

-Employees will be able to put more income into their health care flexible spending accounts in 2017, when the health FSA contribution limit rises to $2,600.
+Employees can put more income into their health care flexible spending accounts in 2017, when the health FSA contribution limit is $2,600.

 Other inflation-adjusted benefits caps were also issued by the IRS on the cusp of open-enrollment season for many U.S. companies.